sethlewis93/Interactive-Web-Form/interactive-form-v2/README.md

  Third project for Team Treehouse FSJS Techdegree

 ## About
-Project number three is an example of using JavaScript to validate user input on a webform for whereby the user receives feedback and helpful indicators as they enter information into various fields or select various options within the form.
+Project number three is an example of using JavaScript to validate user input on a web form for whereby the user receives feedback and helpful indicators as they enter information into various fields or select various options within the form.

 ## Code
 I executed project three as follows: